scionproto/scion/doc/pqa-beaconing.md

-# Push-Based Path Quality Aware Beaconing Implementation
+# Push-Based Path Quality Aware Beaconing

-This document ountlines the push-based path quality aware beconing algorithm proposed by Seyedali Tabaeiaghdaei, Ahad N. Zehmakan, and Adrian Perrig [1], and how it is implemented in the SCION codebase.
+This document ountlines the push-based path quality aware beconing algorithm proposed by Seyedali Tabaeiaghdaei and Ahad N. Zehmakan [1], and how it is implemented in the SCION codebase.
 The pull-based algorithm will be documented later.

 * Author(s): Silas Gyger, Seyedali Tabaeiaghdaei
 * Status: draft